by Texas Homesteader

 Update: It’s been brought to my attention by one of the followers of our Facebook Page that many who use this recipe don’t spit it into the sink, but spit into the trash instead to keep the coconut oil from solidifying and blocking their pipes.
 Hummm… never thought about that.
 We have a septic tank so this bears looking into.
 If you’re concerned, avoid spitting this homemade toothpaste into the sink.

 Anyway, I thought I’d share with you the recipe I’m using.
 Different people may have different dental-hygiene needs so be sure to clear this with your dentist.
 Mine said it was fine for my teeth, provided I brushed without too much scrubbing pressure.
+Baking soda can be abrasive if you’re not careful!

 Easy 3-Ingredient Homemade Toothpaste